vis-kid/previewer/_posts/2016-11-17-SOLID-Ruby-Fundamentals-02.md

 ```

-We could scrub the knowledge of the particular link to scrape and only pass interchangeable objects into its initializer. `PageWriter` itself is a simple class with a simple task.
-It does not really need to have hard ties.
-We just keep it around to take care of writing out the final end product after we scraped and composed all the data.
-Also, if we need additional data from either of these injected objects, we would need to modify the `initialize` method.
+We can encapsulate the knowledge of the particular link to scrape within `PageExtractor` alone.
+Then we only need to pass interchangeable objects into the initializer here.
+No need to play with fire here.
+Even before the refactoring, `PageWriter` itself is a simple class with a simple task.
+It does not really need to have all these hard ties.
+We keep this class only around to focus on writing out the final files after we scraped and composed all the data somewhere else.

 #### class PageWriter Refactored